 So, what's the key to transforming that lawn from patchy to perfect?
 Landscape experts say the single best way to achieve a healthy and beautiful lawn is to scarify and aerate it every fall.

 "Grass roots need air in order to breathe and grow," says Pol Bishop, a gardening and landscaping expert with U.K.-based Fantastic Gardeners.
 "When the soil is not sandy enough, the roots get less air, resulting in hindered growth."
 In order to keep this from happening, Bishop recommends scarifying and aerating your lawn each year in September or October.

 Bishop explains that "aeration helps stimulate root growth.
 Newer and stronger roots lead to healthier and more resistant plants."
 Scarifying—the process of removing other organic material from the grass—improves your lawn's rooting, increases its tolerance against disease, improves oxygen circulation and nutrients in your soil, and keeps dead vegetation, like grass and moss, from causing the healthy grass to deteriorate.

 That said, to maintain your grass throughout the year, it's also important to be smart about how close you cut it—and how you feed it between trims.

 Though many amateur landscapers avoid trimming their grass too closely when the weather's warm, Bishop says that leaving it long may be a misstep.
 "Cutting your grass down to size during summer is a perfectly fine thing to do.
-It's actually recommended you do it," says Bishop.
-"However, in doing that, you remove important nutrients from the grass that now need to be replaced."
+It's actually recommended," he says.
+However, Bishop notes that this can also remove essential nutrients from the grass, which will have to be replaced by other means.

-"Fertilizers are used to improve plant growth by replenishing the levels of nitrogen, potassium and phosphorus in the soil.
+"Fertilizers are used to improve plant growth by replenishing the levels of nitrogen, potassium, and phosphorus in the soil.
 They also help when dealing with plants that show signs of nutrient deficiency and can bring them back to their former glory."